What political upheaval in Pakistan means for rest of the world

 Ties between Pakistan's military intelligence agency and the Islamist militant Taliban have loosened in recent years.

-Now the Taliban are back in power, and facing an economic and humanitarian crisis due to a lack of money and international isolation, Qatar is arguably their most important foreign partner.
+Now the Taliban are back in power in Afghanistan, and facing an economic and humanitarian crisis due to a lack of money and international isolation, Qatar is arguably their most important foreign partner.

 "We (the United States) don't need Pakistan as a conduit to the Taliban.
-Qatar is definitely playing that role now," said Lisa Curtis, director of the Indo-Pacific Security Programme at the Centre for a New American Security think-tank.
+Qatar is definitely playing that role now," said Lisa Curtis, director of the Indo-Pacific Security Program at the Center for a New American Security think-tank.

 Tensions have risen between the Taliban and Pakistan's military, which has lost several soldiers in attacks close to their mutual border.
 Pakistan wants the Taliban to do more to crack down on extremist groups and worries they will spread violence into Pakistan.
 That has begun to happen already.